-Except coating or or outer layer almost all pans of these three coatings are made of aluminum base or core.
+Except for coating or outer layer, almost all pans of these three coatings are made of aluminum base or core.

-Coating or layer on top of aluminum make it non stick.
+Coating or layer on top of aluminum makes it nonstick.
 These coatings prevent food from sticking to the surface of the pan and make it easy to clean.

-Aluminum is a good conductor of heat, it heats up evenly and quickly which is why most of the expensive cookware are made of aluminum.
+Aluminum is a good conductor of heat, it heats up evenly and quickly which is why the most expensive stainless steel cookware includes aluminum.
 It is also lightweight which makes it easy to handle.

 Teflon vs Ceramic vs Hard Anodized

-Let’s start with Teflon, which is the most common type of non stick coating.
+Let’s start with Teflon, which is the most common type of nonstick coatings.
 Teflon is a plastic polymer that is applied to the pan in a process called fluoro-chemical deposition.

 This creates a barrier between the food and the pan, which prevents sticking and makes cleanup a breeze.
 However, Teflon is not indestructible.
 It can be scratched by metal utensils, and it can also be damaged by high heat.

 If you use your Teflon pan on a stovetop that is too high, the nonstick coating can start to break down and release harmful chemicals into your food.

 Ceramic cookware is made from a type of clay that is kiln-fired at high temperatures.
 This creates a smooth, hard surface that is ideal for cooking.